wingr/docker-template/README.md

 #### script/view-docker-logs
 * No changes needed
-* This script prints logs for the latest running docker container, or stopped container if none are currently running, or for a given container id.
+* This script prints logs for the latest running docker container, or stopped container if none are currently running, or for a given container id passed as a command line argument.

 #### src/ files
 * This directory is where your application goes.
-It can be named differently and you should change the example stub file in this directory.
+It can be named differently, but then you should change the references in the scripts above.

 #### Other
 * Load `requirements.txt` with what you need